upworthy/rake-db-migrate-buildpack/README.md

 Heroku buildpack: Ruby
 ======================

+**Note: this buildpack requires the user-env-compile feature to be enabled for your app.
+(See [the docs at Heroku Labs](https://devcenter.heroku.com/articles/labs-user-env-compile) for more information.)
+To enable it, run the following:**

+    heroku labs:enable user-env-compile

 This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) for Ruby, Rack, and Rails apps.
 It uses [Bundler](http://gembundler.com) for dependency management.
+It differs from the default Ruby buildpack provided by Heroku in that it runs the `rake db:migrate` task automatically on deployment for Rails apps.

 Usage
 -----